UWPCE-PythonCert/PythonCertDevel/_sources/modules/Decorators.rst.txt

             del self._x
         x = x.deleter(_del_x)

 But that's getting really ugly!
+Makes you appreciate the ``@``, doesn't it?

-Import Time Vs. Run Time
+Import Time vs. Run Time
 ------------------------

-Decorators are run at import time:
+Decorators are run at import time.
+Run this code and see what happens when:

 :download:`play_with_imports.py <../examples/decorators/play_with_imports.py>`